VadimRaitses/EmployeeService/README.md

 # EmployeeService
-Spring Based API with employee entities for micro services architecture with rabbitmq and event-service which subscribe for message broker.
+Spring Based API with employee entities for micro services architecture with rabbitmq, mongo, Auth/Authorization layer and event-service which subscribe for message broker.